saleor/saleor-app-cms/CONTRIBUTING.md

   }
 ```

-7. Create a type for your adapter's config in `src/lib/cms/config.ts`.
+7. Create a type for your provider's config in `src/lib/cms/config.ts`.
 It should utilize the `MakeConfig` util that accepts an union of token names:

 ```
 type PayloadConfig = MakeConfig<"token" | "anotherToken>